 Dental inlays and onlays are conservative dental restorations that Dr. Amy Marckese uses at her Indianapolis dentist office.
-DentalSpa uses high quality porcelain material; one of the strongest, most durable treatment option available today for patients whose teeth have experienced excessive damage or wear.
+DentalSpa uses high-quality porcelain material.
+This is one of the strongest, most durable treatment options available today for patients whose teeth have experienced excessive damage or wear.

 Porcelain inlays and onlays are a type of indirect tooth filling.
-Whereas tooth colored resin dental fillings are applied directly to the tooth, a porcelain dental filling is fabricated in a dental laboratory and bonded to the tooth.
+Whereas tooth colored resin dental fillings are applied directly to the tooth, a porcelain dental filling is fabricated in a dental laboratory, and bonded to the tooth after fabrication.
 Inlays and onlays last longer than conventional fillings, and effectively strengthen both internal and external tooth structure.
 They ensure function and longevity while protecting against further damage and decay.
 They are stain resistant, realistic looking, and easy to care for and maintain.

 Porcelain inlays and onlays are used to restore teeth that have been affected by trauma or decay.
 Their purpose is to make the tooth stronger by holding it together while retaining a natural, esthetically pleasing color.
 They are used in instances when there is deficient tooth structure to support a filling but the tooth is still in a condition that does not require a dental crown.